 Market Analysis can keep an ego in check.
 We hear this sort of thing a lot.
 "Why would I need Intelligence when I know everyone in the industry.
 What I don't know is not worth knowing".
 When you have built your product from scratch, and you live and breath it every day it is incredibly challenging to be genuinely objective.
 After all its cost you thousands, sleepless nights and it's your baby.
 Market Analysis answers questions like "Why do consumers use us?"
 You will also find customers will not buy because of what you do, but why and how you do it.
 And you need to understand this yourself before expecting customers to.

 A Market analysis exercise helps you to determine how to effectively differentiate yourself in your chosen market effectively.

 - Brand - How does your brand differentiate you from the competition?
 Does your brand resonate with the consumers you want to attract?
 What's the story about your brand?

 - Audience - Some products and services can be focused on specific types of people.
 A particular group, type of person or age group.
 Like organic or vegan food you will find customers are often willing to pay more for your product for the experience.

-- Service – Some differentiate themselves by their service offering.
-It is usually associated with exception customer service.
+- Service - Some differentiate themselves by their service offering.
+It is usually associated with exceptional customer service.
 First Direct bank in the UK is an excellent example of this exceptional customer service.
 They are owned by HSBC who offer a more standard service but differentiate themselves differently.
 Any idea of how HSBC differentiate themselves?
 Let us know what you think.

 In this article, we have defined 4 compelling reasons why Market Analysis is essential to you and your future business.
 Market analysis should be at the centre of any successful marketing and advertising strategy.
 To determine your entry point and your USP is very important if you want to create a sustainable business model.